fallen-icarus/cardano-swaps/GettingStarted.md

 Template bash scripts that follow these steps are available [here](scripts/).

 All examples use the PreProduction Testnet.
+It is assumed that you have a PreProduction node running locally.

-When testing, it is highly recommended that you change the string passed to the beacon vault pair [here](src/CardanoSwaps.hs#L526).
+When testing, it is highly recommended that you change the string passed to the beacon vault pair [here](src/CardanoSwaps.hs#L331).
 When developers make mistakes (myself included), it can create bad/locked utxos that will appear when you query the beacons.
 This can complicate your own testing.
 To avoid this, change the string to something unique to you. **Do this before building the executable in the installations section.** You should remember to change it back when ready to deploy.

 ---
 ## Table of Contents